Strongly enhanced lifetime of higher-order bimerons and antibimerons

 Having established $\Delta E$ and $\Gamma_0$, we plot in Fig.~\ref{fig_4}(a-b) the logarithmic Arrhenius law, $\ln \tau = \beta \Delta E - \ln \Gamma_0$, with $\beta^{-1} = k_{\text{B}} T$, for different values of $Q$.
 At low temperature ($T \approx 10~\mathrm{K}$), $\tau$ increases with $|Q|$ for both bimerons and skyrmions, rising by around 3 orders of magnitude for bimerons ($|Q|=1$ to 3) and up to 4 for antiskyrmions.
 This enhancement of the lifetime at low temperatures is governed by $\Delta E$.
+However, entropy becomes the dominant factor when extrapolated to room temperature (RT). {To elucidate this transition, we evaluate the temperature-dependent free energy barrier $\Delta F(T) = \Delta E - T\Delta S$ in Fig.~\ref{fig_4}(e).
+While both bimerons and skyrmions exhibit an increased $\Delta E$ as $|Q|$ grows, their thermal stability is distinguished by the activation entropy $\Delta S$, which is reflected in the negative slope of the $\Delta F$ curves.
+For skyrmions and antiskyrmions, the slope increases significantly from $|Q|=1$ to $3$, causing A negative $\Delta F$ at RT.
+In contrast, high-$Q$ bimerons maintain a relatively flat slope, comparable to their $|Q|=1$ counterparts.}

-However, entropy becomes the dominant factor when extrapolated to room temperature (RT).
-As shown in Fig.~\ref{fig_4}(c), $\tau$ for $|Q|=3$ bimerons remains higher than that of low-$Q$ counterparts near RT, whereas skyrmion lifetimes decrease significantly with $|Q|$ (Fig.~\ref{fig_4}(d)).
-These opposite trends arise from the fundamental difference between high-$Q$ bimerons and skyrmions, namely the entropy-dominated lifetime of high-$Q$ bimerons.
-For comparison, we also plot the lifetime of Pd/Fe/Ir(111) \cite{Malottki2019}, an ultrathin-film system known for hosting nanoscale skyrmions with long lifetimes \cite{Romming2013,muckel2021experimental}.
+{Consequently, as shown in Fig.~\ref{fig_4}(c), $\tau$ for $|Q|=3$ bimerons remains higher than that of low-$Q$ counterparts near RT, whereas skyrmion lifetimes decrease significantly with $|Q|$ (Fig.~\ref{fig_4}(d)).} For comparison, we also plot the lifetime of Pd/Fe/Ir(111) \cite{Malottki2019}, an ultrathin-film system known for hosting nanoscale skyrmions with long lifetimes \cite{Romming2013,muckel2021experimental}.
 Surprisingly, owing to the relatively flat $\tau$–$T$ curves, the $|Q|=1$ solitons in our material exhibit even longer lifetimes than those in Pd/Fe/Ir(111) at RT.
-In particular, for high-$Q$ bimerons, the lifetime can be further enhanced, highlighting their potential for device applications.
+In particular, for high-$Q$ bimerons, {the lifetime can be further enhanced due to their increased $\Delta E$}, highlighting their potential for device applications.
+We note that as $\Delta F$ approaches the scale of $k_{\text{B}}T$ (dashed line in Fig.~\ref{fig_4}(e)), the harmonic approximation reaches its theoretical limit due to increased anharmonic fluctuations and recrossing events \cite{hanggi1990reaction}.
+Therefore, the HTST may overestimate the absolute lifetimes; however, this does not affect our core conclusion regarding the opposite trends between skyrmions and bimerons, which are fundamentally governed by their distinct magnetic texture symmetries.